pydio/cells/tools/docker/compose/traefik-vanilla/README.md

 ## Overview

-This sample configuration haas following caracteristics:
+This sample configuration has following caracteristics:

 - Cells running on https://${PUBLIC_FQDN}
 - Proxy is done by Traefik web server